circleci/circleci-docs/jekyll/_cci2/language-python.md

 and recreating `.circleci/config.yml`
 while you follow the guide.

-Refer to the [Project Walkthrough]({{ site.baseurl }}/2.0/project-walkthrough/) for a sample Flask application: <https://github.com/CircleCI-Public/circleci-demo-python-flask>.

 ## Pre-Built CircleCI Docker Images

 We recommend using a CircleCI pre-built image that comes pre-installed with tools that are useful in a CI environment.
 You can select the Python version you need from Docker Hub: <https://hub.docker.com/r/circleci/python/>.
 The demo project uses an official CircleCI image.